Are you planning the next trip but you don’t know how to choose a place? Or are you looking for a way to travel while you’re at home?

 I loved swimming with stingrays in a sandbar, going to Hell (yep, it’s an actual place), and tasting rum in a factory.
 You definitely won’t be bored in this little British overseas territory.

 This one is easy.
 It has to be Belgium.
 Hands down.
 In only two trips there I’m sure I ate my entire body weight in chocolate.
 It’s that good!
+And it has vegan options too!
 Besides, you get pretty stunning architecture with your chocolate!
 I’m not the biggest fan of Brussels, but Brugge is a fairy tale city!
 Don’t miss it!

 I found the mixture of cultures fascinating in Istanbul.
 From Byzantine, to Catholic, to Orthodox, to Ottoman, to museum for all peoples to enjoy, the Hagia Sophia represent what I loved about Istanbul – all the history, the changes, the progress.